marcelotto/magma/docs.magma/artefacts/generated/modules/Magma/DocumentStruct/Section/Prompt for ModuleDoc of Magma.DocumentStruct.Section.md

 ### Context knowledge

-The following sections contain background knowledge you need to be aware of, but which should NOT necessarily be covered in your response as it is documented elsewhere.
+The following sections contain background knowledge you need to be aware of, but which should NOT necessarily be covered in your response (unless its explicitly requested to include some parts of it) as it is documented elsewhere.
 Only mention absolutely necessary facts from it.
 Use a reference to the source if necessary.

 #### Description of the Magma project ![[Project#Description|]]